Fraud Avoidance Do’s and Don’ts

 The Federal Trade Commission (FTC)’s On Guard Online website has additional information about identity theft, phishing, spam, online shopping scams, how to monitor your credit history, and more.
 You can even take quizzes to test your identity theft prevention knowledge.

 The more closely you safeguard your personal information, the less likely you are to become a victim of identity theft.
-Before you reveal any personal financial information, you should make sure you know who you’re dealing with, how the information will be used, and if it will be shared with others.
+Before you reveal any personal financial information, you should make sure you know who you are dealing with, how the information will be used, and if it will be shared with others.

 Here are a few quick tips for keeping your personal information secure.

 - Share your SSN sparingly.
 Ask if you can use another identifier (such as a driver’s license number) instead of your social security number.
-Keep in mind that your SSN will be needed for documents like income tax records, medical records, credit bureau reports, college records, loan applications and vehicle registrations.
+Keep in mind that your SSN will be needed for documents like income tax records, medical records, credit bureau reports, college records, loan applications, and vehicle registrations.

 - Keep documents secure.
 Limit the number of documents you keep that contain personal information and store them in a safe place to prevent prying eyes from seeing your personal information.
 Choose secure online delivery methods (like e-statements) to limit the volume of paper documents you maintain.